verypossible-labs/eslint-config-very/README.md

 There are a few individual rules configured for each, please check the `lib/` folder for more information.

 Adding or changing a rule is allowed!
-Please feel free to [open an issue](https://github.com/verypossible-labs/eslint-config-very/issues) or a [pull request](https://github.com/verypossible-labs/eslint-config-very/pulls)
+Please feel free to [open an issue](https://github.com/verypossible-labs/eslint-config-very/issues) or a [pull request](https://github.com/verypossible-labs/eslint-config-very/pulls) to make a case for a rule addition / change.

 ## Roadmap